Dewb/monome-rack/README.md

 This is a work-in-progress repo for a plugin package for the [VCVRack open-source virtual modular synthesizer](https://github.com/VCVRack/Rack) that implements (some of) the Eurorack modules and control hardware manufactured by [monome](https://monome.org).
 This is an unofficial community-driven port and no support, warranty, or affiliation is implied.

-This plugin has been built and tested on the following platforms:
-* Mac OS X 10.12.6
-* Windows 10 (with Msys2)
-* Ubuntu 16.04

 <img width="75%" alt="white whale and virtual grid in VCVRack" src="https://user-images.githubusercontent.com/712405/33520884-380980be-d791-11e7-9259-ce5879837f8b.png">

 This plugin includes: